LebJe/LFSPointers/README.md

 [Install Swift](#Install-Swift), then download the release asset.

-Currently you can't download a pre-built binary for Linux since [Swift can't build a statically linked executable.](https://bugs.swift.org/browse/SR-648)
+Currently you can't download a pre-built binary for Linux machine using the `aarch64` architecture since Swift 5.3 hasn’t been released.

 ### Setup Shell Completions